What we did on our trip to Lisbon, Portugal

 We tried to catch a one way tuk tuk ride back to our hotel but the driver was not interested.
 He said that tuk tuk drivers prefer to take visitors on a city tour instead.

 If you prefer to drive yourself, consider renting a vehicle in Lisbon.

 The above photo of Lisbon – rows of tuk tuks, cobblestone street, open square, colourful old architecture and a large statue celebrating a victory.

 It’s a steep way up the funicular tracks!

 There’s a lot of graffiti and street art in Lisbon.
 Some is well done.
 This street, not so much.

 Outdoor Cafes and Restaurants

-Like most European cities, there are several pedestrian only streets that are lined with outdoor restaurants and retail stores.
-It’s one of the things we love most about Europe.
+Like most European cities, there are several pedestrian only streets that are lined with outdoor restaurants and shops.
+It’s one of the things we love about Europe.

 On our first evening, we wandered down Avidenda Liberdade and stumbled upon an area near Restauradores Square that has a cluster of restaurants with outdoor patios.
 See above photo.